mihaimoga/ChessCtrl/README.md

 `ChessBoard` class implements the following functions:

-- `resetBoard()`: makes a new game; rest the fields of the engine and insert appropriate pieces onto the board.
+- `void resetBoard()`: makes a new game; rest the fields of the engine and insert appropriate pieces onto the board.
-- `submitMove(const TCHAR* fromSquare, const TCHAR* toSquare)`
+- `void submitMove(const TCHAR* fromSquare, const TCHAR* toSquare)`
-- `getANewBoard()`
+- `void getANewBoard()`
-- `makeGameInCheck()`
+- `void makeGameInCheck()`
-- `makeGameNotInCheck()`
+- `void makeGameNotInCheck()`
-- `beginAGame()`
+- `void beginAGame()`
-- `endTheGame()`
+- `void endTheGame()`
-- `makeWhiteGoesNext()`
+- `void makeWhiteGoesNext()`
-- `gameCanContinue(wstring sourceFileRank, wstring destFileRank)`: checks if the game is not ended.
+- `bool gameCanContinue(wstring sourceFileRank, wstring destFileRank)`: checks if the game is not ended.
-- `sourceAndDestIsValid(wstring sourceFileRank, wstring destFileRank)`: check if given source and dest's file and rank represenation is valid (wstring with 2 chars) and are within chess board.
+- `bool sourceAndDestIsValid(wstring sourceFileRank, wstring destFileRank)`: check if given source and dest's file and rank represenation is valid (wstring with 2 chars) and are within chess board.
-- `withinChessBoard(wstring fileRank)`: checks if file is in range 'A'-'H', rank is in range '1'-'8'.
+- `bool withinChessBoard(wstring fileRank)`: checks if file is in range 'A'-'H', rank is in range '1'-'8'.
-- `sourceIsNotEmpty(wstring sourceFileRank, Board* board)`: checks if source is not an empty square (i.e. there is a piece to move).
+- `bool sourceIsNotEmpty(wstring sourceFileRank, Board* board)`: checks if source is not an empty square (i.e. there is a piece to move).
-- `isCurrentPlayerPiece(bool isWhiteTurn, Piece* piece, wstring sourceFileRank)`: checks if the piece at source belongs to the player in turn.
+- `bool isCurrentPlayerPiece(bool isWhiteTurn, Piece* piece, wstring sourceFileRank)`: checks if the piece at source belongs to the player in turn.
-- `pieceMoveIsValid(int returnCode, Piece* piece, wstring sourceFileRank, wstring destFileRank)`: checks if the return code for validating piece move is zero.
+- `bool pieceMoveIsValid(int returnCode, Piece* piece, wstring sourceFileRank, wstring destFileRank)`: checks if the return code for validating piece move is zero.
-- `pieceMoveKeepsKingSafe(bool isWhiteTurn, Piece* piece, wstring sourceFileRank, wstring destFileRank, Board* sandboxBoard)`: checks if given side's King is safe under the given board (in ChessBoard it would be a sandbox), if not give out an error to user and return false.
+- `bool pieceMoveKeepsKingSafe(bool isWhiteTurn, Piece* piece, wstring sourceFileRank, wstring destFileRank, Board* sandboxBoard)`: checks if given side's King is safe under the given board (in ChessBoard it would be a sandbox), if not give out an error to user and return false.
-- `handleInvalidMove(int returnCode, Piece* piece, wstring sourceFileRank, wstring destFileRank)`: calls the error handler to print the error, passing the information given by the calling functions.
+- `void handleInvalidMove(int returnCode, Piece* piece, wstring sourceFileRank, wstring destFileRank)`: calls the error handler to print the error, passing the information given by the calling functions.
-- `kingIsSafeFromRivalry(bool isWhiteTurn, Board* board)`: returns true if none of the Pieces of the other side can capture the given side's King (i.e. has a valid move to the King's file and rank).
+- `bool kingIsSafeFromRivalry(bool isWhiteTurn, Board* board)`: returns true if none of the Pieces of the other side can capture the given side's King (i.e. has a valid move to the King's file and rank).
-- `playerHaveValidMove(bool isWhiteTurn, Board* board)`: returns true if the given side have a valid move on the given board.
+- `bool playerHaveValidMove(bool isWhiteTurn, Board* board)`: returns true if the given side have a valid move on the given board.
-- `findPlayersKingFileRank(bool isWhiteTurn, Board* board)`: iterates and returns the location (file & rank) of the given side's King.
+- `wstring findPlayersKingFileRank(bool isWhiteTurn, Board* board)`: iterates and returns the location (file & rank) of the given side's King.
-- `tryMoveAndReturnCaptured(wstring sourceFileRank, wstring destFileRank, Board* board)`: Given a board, conducts move from source to destination & get the captured; Case 1 (try block) - Another piece in destination (conduct capture); Case 2 (catch block) - No piece exists in destination (conduct move).
+- `Piece* tryMoveAndReturnCaptured(wstring sourceFileRank, wstring destFileRank, Board* board)`: Given a board, conducts move from source to destination & get the captured; Case 1 (try block) - Another piece in destination (conduct capture); Case 2 (catch block) - No piece exists in destination (conduct move).
 Return the piece if in case 1, NULL otherwise.
-- `confirmMoveOnBoard(wstring sourceFileRank, wstring destFileRank, Board* board)`: Given a board, conduct the move from source to destination; Case 1 (try block) - Another piece in destination (conduct capture); Case 2 (catch block) - No piece exists in destination (conduct move).
+- `void confirmMoveOnBoard(wstring sourceFileRank, wstring destFileRank, Board* board)`: Given a board, conduct the move from source to destination; Case 1 (try block) - Another piece in destination (conduct capture); Case 2 (catch block) - No piece exists in destination (conduct move).
-- `switchPlayers()`
+- `void switchPlayers()`
-- `cloneBoard(Board* board)`: deep clone the given board - including all the Piece within the map.
+- `Board* cloneBoard(Board* board)`: deep clone the given board - including all the Piece within the map.
-- `deepCleanBoard(Board* board)`: deep clean the given board, free all containing Piece's memory and itself.
+- `void deepCleanBoard(Board* board)`: deep clean the given board, free all containing Piece's memory and itself.
-- `showMoveAndCheckIfGameCanContinue(Piece* piece, wstring sourceFileRank, Piece* capturedPiece, wstring destFileRank, bool isWhiteTurn, Board* board)`: Printing methods, in both text and graphics, on stdout.
+- `bool showMoveAndCheckIfGameCanContinue(Piece* piece, wstring sourceFileRank, Piece* capturedPiece, wstring destFileRank, bool isWhiteTurn, Board* board)`: Printing methods, in both text and graphics, on stdout.
-- `ComputerPlayer()`: implements the Backtracking algorithm for computer's Black pieces move, if enabled.
+- `void ComputerPlayer()`: implements the Backtracking algorithm for computer's Black pieces move, if enabled.

 `ChessBoard` class includes the following classes: